Hecate2/PlutoSDR/README.md

 **RT.m** is a test of real-time duplexing.
 It requires accurate controls of hardware.
-Do not change the size of buffers, or the signals processed in Pluto may break off and be lost!
+Do not change the size of buffers.
+Otherwise the signals processed in Pluto may break off and be lost!

 I understand that you may want a program to broadcast your real-time speech.
 I probably will not be available to develop such a program.
-You may first build a recording program, and then FMmodulate every frame to broadcast them.
+You may first build a real-time recording program, and then FMmodulate every frame to broadcast them.